 Go online and file electronically: Forget filling out handwritten forms or waiting in line at a tax store; you can file online from home!
 Filing electronically online is a quick, easy and accurate way to file your taxes.
 Your tax return is sent electronically to the IRS and you will receive notification of receipt from the IRS.

 Review your information carefully: Before you file, go through your tax return and double check the names, addresses, social security numbers, and wages entered.
 Since you are not allowed any additional extensions on personal income taxes past the October 16 tax extension deadline, you will want to double check this information.

 Save a copy for your records: You should always save a copy of your tax return for your records.
 You can easily make a PDF copy when you use TurboTax and you can also save your tax return on a flash drive.

 As you are going back through your records and finding those receipts from 2018, here are some common expenses that are often overlooked and potentially tax-deductible:

-Medical expenses: You may receive a tax deduction if your medical expenses that were paid out of pocket are above a certain amount.
-To find out, just add up your out of pocket costs, and if the total is above 10% of your adjusted gross income (or 7.5% if you or your spouse are 65 or older) you may be eligible for a tax deduction.
+Medical expenses: You may receive a tax deduction if your medical expenses that were paid out of pocket are above 10% of your adjusted gross income (or 7.5% for 2016 if you or your spouse are 65 or older) you may be eligible for a tax deduction.

 Charitable contributions: Don’t forget about those good deeds!
 Whether it’s a cash contribution or household goods, you may be able to claim your donation as a tax deduction against your income and reduce your tax burden if you donated to a qualified charity or religious organization.
 TurboTax ItsDeductible will help you easily and accurately value and track your donations.